-CHANGES TO OZONE TRANSPORT REGULATIONS
+CHANGES TO OZONE REGULATIONS

-In 2022, the EPA proposed to impose new standards for nitrogen oxide (an ozone precursor) on various industries (including the steel and iron ore sectors) that operate in specific states, including numerous states where we operate (Illinois, Indiana, Michigan, Minnesota, Ohio, Pennsylvania and West Virginia).
-Although there were changes in the final rule that resulted in less impact to our operations, we are appealing the final rule as it applies to reheat furnaces and boilers.
-If the appeal is unsuccessful, then we will have to invest in new or revised air pollution control equipment, for which the actual cost is unknown but could be material.
+In 2023, the EPA finalized new standards under its ozone transport authority for nitrogen oxide (an ozone precursor) on various industries (including the steel and iron ore sectors) that operate in specific states, including numerous states where we operate (Illinois, Indiana, Michigan, Ohio, Pennsylvania and West Virginia).
+In June 2024, the U.S. Supreme Court granted a stay of the ozone transport rule and further judicial review is expected in 2025.